Rannveig Marta Sarc, Violinist

 Icelandic-Slovenian violinist Rannveig Marta Sarc enjoys a versatile career as a soloist, chamber musician, orchestral player and teacher.

-As a chamber musician, she has performed with Jupiter Symphony Chamber Players, NEXUS Chamber Music Chicago and attended festivals such as Ravinia’s Steans Music Institute, Festival Mozaic, Tallgrass Chamber Music Festival, Open Chamber Music in Prussia Cove, Taos School of Music, Kneisel Hall Chamber Music School and Festival, Thy Chamber Music Festival, Aspen Music Festival and School and Sarasota Music Festival.
-She has collaborated with artists such as Natasha Brofsky, Catherine Cho, Timothy Eddy, Frans Helmerson, Thomas Riebl, Laurie Smukler and performed in venues such as Carnegie Hall and Alice Tully Hall.
+As a chamber musician, she has performed with Jupiter Symphony Chamber Players, NEXUS Chamber Music Chicago and attended festivals such as Ravinia’s Steans Music Institute, Festival Mozaic, Tallgrass Chamber Music Festival, Open Chamber Music in Prussia Cove, Taos School of Music and Kneisel Hall Chamber Music School and Festival.
+She has collaborated with artists such as Natasha Brofsky, Catherine Cho, Timothy Eddy, Frans Helmerson, Thomas Riebl, Laurie Smukler, the Ariel Quartet and performed in venues such as Carnegie Hall and Alice Tully Hall.

 Rannveig holds Bachelor and Master of Music degrees from The Juilliard School, where she was a proud recipient of a Kovner Fellowship.
-Her teachers include Catherine Cho, Laurie Smukler, Donald Weilerstein and Robert Mealy on baroque violin.
+Her teachers include Catherine Cho, Laurie Smukler, and Donald Weilerstein.

 Help Us Grow